Seithan/EasyNextionLibrary/README.md

 ### Release 1.0.5
 - Updated `readNumber()` function for faster response and more accurate reading.
 - Added the `readByte()` function for reading  Serial buffer from user code
 - Added `easyNexReadCustomCommand()` function with a weak attribute and will be created only when user declares this function in the main code.
-The motivation to this function out of the library's files, comes from Ricardo Reis thanks to his issue https://github.com/Seithan/EasyNextionLibrary/issues/15
+The motivation to move this function out of the library's files, comes from Ricardo Reis thanks to his issue https://github.com/Seithan/EasyNextionLibrary/issues/15
 - Added public variables `cmdGroup` and `cmdLength` **ONLY** for read custom commands, stores the command group ID and the length of the command

 ### Release 1.0.4